prcio/prcio.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: Code
-description: Some repos for the projects I've worked on
+description: Some code for the projects I've worked on
 nav: false
 ---